tanandy/galaxie-clans/roles/sqmail/README.md

 The magic happen with systemd type=forking when the exec command is finish by a "&", in that case systemd us $! and will know the forked PID.
 That really important to continue to use original s/qmail scripts that because SSL informations and ENV are use on the right way.

-- A Other important thing is about the socket creation, we have to let sslserver creat the socket and bind IP to the network device that because s/qmail design use CDB file , it have no wait for explain to systemd how deal with a CDB file.
+- A Other important thing is about the socket creation, we have to let sslserver creat the socket and bind IP to the network device that because s/qmail design use CDB file , it have no way to explain to systemd how deal with a CDB file.

 https://github.com/Tuuux/galaxie/tree/master/roles/sqmail/templates/sqmail/service